 Note: even though I edit all of my photos, I did not enhance the green or alter the color of the cookies.
-In the video, you see unedited footage.
+In the video, you see footage that isn't color graded.
 Differences between the appearance in the video and the photos are because of different lighting situations.

 Ingredients notes and substitutions

 - Baking soda - these cookies are thin and soft with crispy edges and a chewy texture throughout.
 If you want your cookies to be a bit thicker, replace the baking soda with baking powder, and you will see, they spread less.
 You can learn more about ingredient substitutions here.

 - Sugars - I use ¾ cup of sugar and ¼ cup of light brown sugar.
 I found this to be the best ratio.
 Every change of ratio will eventually change the texture and thickness of the cookies.
 However, you can use ½ cup of both sugars if you prefer cookies that are a bit thicker and spread less.